Git Internals: How Git Stores Data Under the Hood

 Plumbing vs Porcelain Commands

-Example plumbing commands:
+Example plumbing commands in action:

-# Create a blob object manually
+# Manually create a blob object from content

 echo "Hello Git" | git hash-object -w --stdin

-# View object content
+# View the type of an object

-git cat-file -p <hash>
+git cat-file -t 8a0c7e6f

 How Commits Form a Graph

-A → B → C (main)
+main: A ← B ← C

 \